zzh20188/Action-Build/README-en.md

 ------

+# Features in Development

+- [ ] Non-fast builds support custom build time
+- [ ] `ccache` supports AB update mode
+- [ ] Switching between different branches
+- Toothpaste should be squeezed bit by bit, GPUs should be cut slice by slice, PPTs should be shown slide by slide, and code should be written line by line — more features and optimizations... stay tuned!

 # Changelog
 -- Use `ccache` to speed up the workflow.
 It is only effective when `fast build` is enabled.
 The cache will need to be regenerated on first use, major updates, or when the key is changed, which may reduce the speed.
 -- Initial support for the sm8750's new setlocalversion format using echo, fixing the issue where custom and randomly-generated pseudo-official suffixes were not applied.
 Now, this feature is fully supported across all device models and build methods.